weaversa/cryptol-course/cryptol-style.md

 ```

 Optionally, you can skip the first newline.
 Use your judgement or try
-to match the paper document of the specification you're working from.
+to match the specification you're working from.

 ```haskell
 directions = [ North